-Vision: is for a sewing school to benefit the graduating students of St. Andrews Tarabete located in the slum of Kasarani.
+Vision: is to establish sewing and trade schools to benefit the graduating students in the slums and other disadvantaged regions of Kenya.
 A very high percentage of these graduating students will not attend university and will graduate lacking a skill or trade.
-The intended purpose of the Kasarani School of Sewing Arts is to teach and train these graduating students with the very marketable and honorable trade of tailoring/sewing equipping them with a means by which to support themselves and their families of the future.
+The intended purpose of sewing schools is to teach and train these graduating students with the very marketable and honorable trade of tailoring/sewing equipping them with a means by which to support themselves and their families of the future.

-Who are the Players: The group working to make the Kasarani School of Sewing Arts a reality is
+Who are the Players: The group working to make these schools a reality is:

 Velda Rickstrew and Kris Larkin: have been involved in mission work in Kenya since 2006.
 Beginning their involvement with sewing curriculums in Kitale, Kenya in 2010.
 Missionary partners through these times have been Saddleback Church, Orange County, California and Gateway Church, Southlake, Texas.

-Kris Larkin and Velda Rickstrew will primarily be charged with all fundraising activities including retaining professional fundraisers as well as organizing fund raising events.
+Kris Larkin and Velda Rickstrew are charged with all fundraising activities including retaining professional fundraisers as well as organizing fund raising events.

 Crossing Boundaries is the funding vehicle for the school continually ensuring that all gifts and donations are taken in and responsibly spent.
 For more information about Crossing Boundaries Click Here